drym-org/qi/abe/labor-anonymized.md

 * An installation issue was reported
 * A broken link in the documentation was reported
 * Some bugs in switch were fixed
-* A simple macro extensibility based on prefix matching was designed
+* A simple macro extensibility based on prefix matching was designed, to allow users to extend the syntax of the language in a rudimentary way
 * An implementation for the prefix matching macro extensibility scheme was provided
 * Many options for proper macro extensibility were suggested
 * "First class" macro extensibility was implemented, allowing users to seamlessly extend the syntax of the language